 The appeal of these websites is the sheer number of items available.
 Artists can sell clothing, stationary, home décor items, tech accessories, and much more with a few clicks of the mouse.
 Of course, most of them also offer print-on-demand reproductions as well, so you can use them just for fine art prints or giclées if you wanted to.

 These sites are available to artists at all skill levels.
 All of them offer free basic accounts so you can upload a limited number of images and see if it’s a good fit for you.
 Many also offer premium accounts with more perks.
 Unlike online galleries you will NOT get the same level of marketing or promotional help—you’re on your own to market your own merchandise.
 But they do handle everything else from producing the items to shipping the items, and even customer service.

-In this category there are two standouts: RedBubble and Society6.
+In this category, there are two standouts: RedBubble and Society6.

-Like RedBubble, Society6 gives artists at all stages of their careers the opportunity to market they work on a wide variety of products.
+Like RedBubble, Society6 gives artists at all stages of their careers the opportunity to market their work on a wide variety of products.
 Art prints and home décor appear to be their strong suit, but other items are also available.

 5. Social networks

 Most social networks are not designed specifically for selling art.
 Instead, they are often used to direct traffic from your social profile to the places where you already have art for sale (such as your website or auction site).
 Sales should not be conducted on social media, but through private emails or through your point-of-sale outlet.

 In addition, while it can be free and easy to start promoting your art on almost any social media platform, you do have to know the rules of each platform well enough to avoid being marked as spam or, worse, getting kicked off the platform (yes, that does happen).
 Check guidelines for good social media etiquette on the platform of your choice.
 And it might go without saying, but you will need followers in order to generate sales.
 For this reason, selling through social media may take longer than some of the previous options.